There is a myriad of self help, personal development and self improvement books available to read.

 “Problems do not go away.
 They must be worked through or else they remain, forever a barrier to the growth and development of the spirit.”

-Peck’s timeless wisdom in The Road Less Traveled continues to help us distinguish dependency from love; how to become a more sensitive parent; and ultimately how to become one’s own true self.
+Peck’s timeless wisdom in The Road Less Traveled offers us a chance to: understand the difference between dependency and love; become more caring and sensitive in our roles as parents; and how to become one’s true self.

 By Napoleon Hill

-Hill was an early self-help author, and his books are just as relevant today as when first written.
+Hill was an early self-help author, and a lot of his books are just as relevant today as when first written.

-Think and Grow Rich condenses his rules of success and outlines 13 key principles of personal achievement.
+Think and Grow Rich includes Hill’s rules of success and outlines his 13 key principles for personal achievement.

-It is noted that people with desire, persistence and faith can achieve great success by removing negative energy and thoughts, and by focusing on the wider goals in play.
+Hill talks about how people with desire, persistence and faith can achieve huge success by removing negative energy and harmful thoughts, and by focusing on the wider goals in play.